Episode 3

 Speaker C:

-Cause it was hot or whatever, but it hit me in my leg at nine.
+Cause it was hot or whatever, but it hit me in my leg.

 Speaker C: